Update and Further Development of the National Recommendations for Physical Activity and Physical Activity Promotion (NEBB-Update)

 - Constanze Gawehn, Deutscher Olympischer Sportbund e.V.
 (DOSB)

-- Dr. Beate Grossmann, Bundesvereinigung für Prävention und Gesundheitsförderung e.V.
+- Inke Ruhe, Bundesvereinigung für Prävention und Gesundheitsförderung e.V.
 (BVPG)

 - Jens Hupfeld, GKV-Spitzenverband